BrumaSebastian/keycloak-spis/README.md

 ## Overview

-This project provides custom SPIs for Keycloak, built as a multi-module Maven project.
-The SPIs extend Keycloak's functionality by implementing custom providers for various authentication and authorization scenarios.
+This multi-module Maven project provides custom SPIs that extend Keycloak's functionality (authorization policies, REST resources, and provider wiring).
+Modules are designed to be packaged as JARs and dropped into a Keycloak deployment.

 ## Project Structure